isomerpages/moe-sembawangsec/_others/Sexuality Education.md

 </td>
 <td rowspan="1" colspan="1">
 <p>Students will learn how to manage their emotions if they were to face
-a breakup and know that relationship building involves person emotions and vulnerabilities, and changes and challenges.
+a breakup and know that relationship-building involves personal emotions and vulnerabilities, and changes and challenges.
 Students will also learn that a decision to end a relationship will have consequences on oneself and others, and that grief and loss due to rejections and broken relationships